-During the summer of 1994, amphetamine virgin Neil Woods found himself in a pub in the sleepy village of Whitwick, Leicestershire, faced with the choice of swallowing 40 percent pure speed or having the shit kicked out of him by a notorious Leicester gangster with a £1,000-a-week cocaine and crack habit.
+During the summer of 1994, amphetamine virgin Neil Woods found himself at a bar in a sleepy village in the UK faced with the choice of swallowing 40 percent pure speed or having the shit kicked out of him by a notorious local gangster with a $1600-a-week cocaine and crack habit.

-Unbeknownst to this gangster – who ran a racket stealing lockable petrol caps from cars, before having the keys replicated and boosting the cars – Neil was an undercover cop.
-He'd been attempting to buy one of the stolen cars from the gangster and had built up something of a relationship with him through chatting at this pub.
-However, one mistake he'd made was to make himself out as "some sort of connoisseur of amphetamines".
+Unbeknownst to this gangster—who ran a racket stealing lockable gas caps from cars and then having the keys replicated and boosting the cars—Neil was an undercover cop.
+He'd been attempting to buy one of the stolen cars from the gangster and had built up something of a relationship with him through chatting at this bar.
+However, one mistake he'd made was to make himself out as “some sort of connoisseur of amphetamines.”

 Neil put a tiny splodge of speed on the tip of his tongue, but that wasn’t enough to satisfy the gangster.
 “I was a little too tentative, so he said, ‘You want to have more than that!’
 He expected me to have a tolerance, so he gave me another big dollop.
 I could feel it burning as it hit my mouth.
 He charged me some money for it and I went home, but I didn’t sleep for the next three nights.
 It was absolutely horrific.
 We got the stuff tested later and it was over 40 percent pure.
 Normal street stuff is about 5 percent.”

 This kind of thing wasn't out of the ordinary for Neil, who served as an undercover drugs officer for 14 years between 1993 and 2007.
 During his tenure he estimates that his work put drug criminals behind bars for a combined total of 1,000 years, though he's certain all that prison time did absolutely nothing to stem the flow of drugs like heroin onto Britain's streets.